-With so much evolution and advancement in technology today, we now have more ways than ever for capturing data associated with the delivery, consumption, and impact of learning in organizations.
-Yet, according to Brandon Hall, fewer than 16% of organizations are able to effectively identify and track a series of metrics, including participation, satisfaction, knowledge transfer, behavior change, and business impact for any of their learning.
-One reason for this shortfall is that the idea of identifying, collecting, and analyzing all of these potential data points can be overwhelming to even the most mature organizations.
+With so much evolution and advancement in technology today, we now have more ways than ever for capturing data associated with the delivery, consumption, and impact of learning in organisations.
+Yet, according to Brandon Hall, fewer than 16% of organisations are able to effectively identify and track a series of metrics, including participation, satisfaction, knowledge transfer, behaviour change, and business impact for any of their learning.
+One reason for this shortfall is that the idea of identifying, collecting, and analysing all of these potential data points can be overwhelming to even the most mature organisations.
 One potential solution is to focus those efforts on a subset of data, providing insights that align with the most important outcomes.
-This creates a “measurement brand” for your organization.
+This creates a “measurement brand” for your organisation.
 Continue reading to learn the steps to creating your learning measurement brand.

 The Good News: Data is Everywhere

 The ability to capture data has always been at the core of the measurement challenge.
 Thankfully, over the past decade this issue has been addressed with new tools and technologies that improve access to data.
 These include:

 - Google Analytics

 - Learning Content Management Systems (LCMS)

 …and other similar tools and processes.
 Combined with a comprehensive learning analytics strategy, the data from these tools can be used to measure training consumption, assessment performance, social behaviours, confidence and more.

 Is it possible to have too much of a good thing?